athomasq/athomasq.github.io/essays/investing-in-public.md

 Here's my performance sliced by year of deployment:

 <img src="/assets/img/irr-table.png" class="image">

-As the table makes clear, I've been ramping up my deal count every year.

 I've invested in 15 startups over the last 2¼ years.
 None of them are dead yet.
 As of Dec 2021, 7 out of 15 have raised further funding (47%).
 This percentage correlates with company vintage: